Flowinger/Flowinger.github.io/_posts/2017-6-29-AutoDetect.md

+---
+layout: post
-# AutoDetect - Detecting cars with Deep Learning
+title: AutoDetect - Detecting cars with Deep Learning
+---

 Hello again,
 This Thursday, we finished off the Metis Data Science boot camp by presenting our final projects to numerous companies on Career Day.
 As many Germans, I have always been really into cars and Formula 1.
 I always wanted to be able to create a mobile prototype using machine learning techniques.
 Eventually, I want to create a platform which makes it easy to get offers and information about a car you see on the street by taking a photo of it.